DevPelz/Multi_sig_Wallet_contract/README.md

 - Create Transaction: Call `createTransaction` with the amount and spender's address.
 - Approve Transaction: Admins use `ApproveTransaction` with the transaction ID.
 - Check Transaction Details: Use `getTransaction` with the transaction ID.

-## License

-This smart contract is licensed under MIT.
-See the SPDX-License-Identifier tag in the contract for full license details.